VictorMos2005/Metageno-Guerrero/README.md

 }

 ```
-### Robust, UID-based NCBI classification with cleaning and synonym fixes
+#### Robust, UID-based NCBI classification with cleaning and synonym fixes
+`ncbi_classification_cached()` standardizes names, checks a local cache, and only queries missing taxa in NCBI via **taxize**.
+It keeps key ranks, saves results back to the cache, and returns a tibble with each taxon and its lineage.

 ```{r}
 ncbi_classification_cached <- function(names_vec,
                                        ranks_keep = c("species","genus","family","order","class","phylum","superkingdom"),